-So far the regulators and their big sticks.
-But down on the ground, and it’s a bit back-to-school with some really very tricky maths.
+The regulators are the ones doing the big sums but down on the ground, it’s a bit back-to-school with some very tricky maths.

-Again it is fair to say that the optimum payroll solution will deliver automation in many a case.
-But this assumes again that a professional has understood the right configuration, carried out the right testing and maintains an awareness of the build, such as to step in with the right edits.
+Again, it is fair to say that the optimum payroll solution will deliver automation in many a case.
+But this assumes again that a professional has understood the right configuration, carried out the right testing and maintains an awareness of the build, such as when to step in with the right edits.
 Who is that professional?
-The chances are payroll are involved.
+The chances are payroll is involved.

 Let’s take the example of part-month calculations and new starters:

-Do not forgive your payroll department manual re-checking of a payroll system correctly configured and proven to deliver consistent result, but do forgive them taking pains (and pain!) to stress there really is detail here.
+Do not forgive your payroll department manually re-checking a payroll system that is correctly configured and that has proven to deliver consistent results.
+But do forgive them taking pains (and pain!) to stress that there really is detail here.

 4. Guardian of the process

-Questions such as the right team roles, levels of checking and models of service are rather more sophisticated than a one-size-is-right approach.
+Questions such as the right team roles, levels of checking and models of service, are rather more sophisticated than a one-size-fits-all approach.

 5. Technology can be wayward

 The technology is there to serve you, not to lead you.
 I’m in the profession and I am of course a firm advocate of investment in the best that technology brings both to HR and to payroll.
 That said, a healthy respect for its power is wise.
-The implication is that today’s Payroll Pro has a new skill-set to grasp on our behalf, so that when payroll software appears not to play ball we (a) spot it (b) communicate clearly and (c) deal with it appropriately.
+The implication is that today’s Payroll Pro has a new skill-set to grasp on our behalf so that when payroll software appears not to play ball, we (a) spot it, (b) communicate it clearly, and (c) deal with it appropriately.

-These are examples: dealing with down-time and how to restore availability, reporting bugs and the known fault list, understanding the impact of timely upgrade and patch testing, the length of time and system load of payroll process runs.
+These are examples: dealing with downtime and how to restore availability, reporting bugs and the known fault list, understanding the impact of timely upgrade and patch testing, and the length of time and system load of payroll process runs.
 It’s a new language between payroll and IT.

-With this the HR folks will identify.
-Payroll are seeking to create order and accuracy out of complexity and chaos.
+With this, HR technology consultants will identify.
+Payroll is seeking to create order and accuracy out of complexity and chaos.
 Let’s remember that the job is about paying people.
 Those people have their input too and people are not desperately good at performing consistently.

 So those in receipt of the payslips are another reason why clicks of buttons don’t tell a full story.
-Over-payments aggravate and cost; under-payments hurt hard and horridly.
+Over-payments aggravate and cost; under-payments hurt hard and horribly.

 On late submissions see above.
-But sceptics please ponder again on people impact.
+But sceptics, please ponder again on how this impacts people.
 This is not a discipline in which a “Hey ho, we’ve got a bit behind” mentality is an option.
 The organisation’s payroll may be big, but the financial transaction and banking systems are bigger and there really are deadlines.
-Shifting BACS deadlines or faster payment options help, but you can’t cut steps out of a payroll process and you can’t ask the banks and the technologies to whir any faster if you had too much in the inbox today.
+Shifting BACS deadlines or faster payment options help, but you can’t cut steps out of a payroll process and you can’t ask the banks and the technologies to go any faster if you had too much in the inbox today.

 There is a point in the payroll cycle where the files are sent.
 Gone.
 Done.
-Cleared down.
-If this is not achieved, then no-one is paid or a sub-set of people are paid or paid accurately.
-[If I were to debate here the difference between positive and negative payrolls, then I might prove the point that there is such a thing as expertise in payroll process, but I may also go too far.]
+If this is not achieved, then no-one is paid, or a subset of people are paid or paid inaccurately.
+If I were to debate here the difference between positive and negative payrolls, then I might prove the point that there is such a thing as expertise in payroll process, but I may also go too far.

-Of course, most likely it’s acceptable to run with a few after-thoughts – supplementary runs, manual adjusts next month, apologies – but it is clear.
-In payroll, timing is everything.
+Of course, most likely it’s acceptable to run with a few after-thoughts – supplementary runs, manual adjustments next month, and apologies – but it is clear that in payroll, timing is everything.

 8. Payroll is a big-hitter

-Payroll is a big ticket item.
-Most likely the cost of wages are the organisation’s biggest cost.
+Payroll is a big-ticket item.
+Most likely the cost of wages is the organisation’s biggest cost.
 For sure it will approach the 50% mark and service industries might well see labour costs at 70% of operating expenditure.
-This alone has got to be one reason for an honouring of those whose chosen profession is to safeguard this outgoing – to mitigate its risk, to ensure its accuracy and to just plain make sure it happens.
+This alone has got to be one reason for an honouring of those whose chosen profession is to safeguard this outgoing – to mitigate its risk, to ensure its accuracy and to just make sure it happens.

 Here is a moralistic tale:

-In 2012 a new payroll system, Novopay, was implemented for nearly 2,500 schools in New Zealand.
-Within a few months, 90% of those schools were affected with serious failures to pay teachers accurately or in some cases at all.
-In the “Novopay debacle” at least one Education ministry head rolled and investigation resulted in the removal from the provider the responsibility for service, which was taken on by the government itself.
+In 2012, a new payroll system, Novopay, was implemented for nearly 2,500 schools in New Zealand.
+Within a few months, 90% of those schools were affected with serious failures to pay teachers accurately or, in some cases, at all.
+In the “Novopay debacle” at least one Education Ministry head rolled and investigation resulted in the removal from the provider the responsibility for the service, which was taken on by the government itself.
 Things got better.
-Deloitte were asked to investigate.
-The Deloitte verdict included comment that payroll error rate should be “consistently below 1%”.
+Deloitte was asked to investigate.
+The Deloitte verdict included a comment that the payroll error rate should be “consistently below 1%”.